26

 - Creating the case for successful capital fundraising

 Not until 20 years after I had left Tucson did I earn my Vermont College of Fine Arts MFA (fiction), the creative degree I might have pursued sooner were it not for my parents’ influence.
-But I do greatly appreciate my law degree, which has been indispensable in nonprofit governance (including B corporation) and myriad contract matters, including the structuring of key partnerships with artists, publishers, sister arts institutions and units of government.
+But I do greatly appreciate my law degree, which has been indispensable in nonprofit governance and myriad contract matters, including the structuring of key partnerships with artists, publishers, sister arts institutions, and units of government.

 I am grateful for the continuing opportunity to help nonprofit cultural organizations in this important effort.